Want the Best Probiotics? 5 Reasons we’re the Best.

 We are so happy to receive plenty of feedback from consumers, and it is not unusual to read reviews such as ‘life changing’, and ‘I don’t know what I did without them!’
 Our reviews are all collected by a third party to ensure reviewers are independently verified as real customers.
 Take a look at some of the feedback; we reckon we boast the best and the most plentiful reviews on probiotics you will find.

-If you are recommending OptiBac Probiotics in your shop, you are in good company.
-It is the most recommended probiotic range by nutritionists in Whole Foods Market, Planet Organic, and thousands of independent health food shops, pharmacies and clinics around the UK & Ireland.
-OptiBac Probiotics can also be found in numerous wellbeing spaces such as the Grayshott Spa, Wakeman Road and London's coolest class only gym, Frame.
+If you are recommending OptiBac in your shop, you are in good company.
+It is the most recommended live cultures range by nutritionists in Whole Foods Market, Planet Organic, and thousands of independent health food shops, pharmacies and clinics around the UK & Ireland.
+OptiBac can also be found in numerous wellbeing spaces such as the Grayshott Spa, Wakeman Road and London's coolest class only gym, Frame.

 We’ve also been thrilled to be featured in various publications including Red magazine, the Daily Mail, Woman & Home, Hello, Cosmopolitan and Woman magazine.
 More press mentions can be found on the blog.

-The OptiBac Probiotics range offers you some of the most researched strains (types) in the world.
+The OptiBac range offers you some of the most researched strains (types) in the world.

-If you're looking for the best probiotic out there, it may well make sense to look for the most researched.
+If you're looking for the best live cultures supplement out there, it may well make sense to look for the most researched.
 There are different levels of research; the two key types are 'in-vitro' and 'in-vivo'.
 In-vitro research means ‘test tube’ experiments in the lab, where strains of live cultures are tested for different criteria, eg. the ability to survive at room temperature.
-You may have heard that it is important to choose a probiotic that survives to reach the gut alive.
+You may have heard that it is important to choose a live culture that survives to reach the gut alive.
 This is true.
 All of our supplements are tested and guaranteed1 to do so, and without the need for extra gimmicks such as enteric coating.
-You can read more about our in-vitro tests, in this analysis by nutritional therapist Joanna.
+Healthcare practitioners can read more about our in-vitro tests, in this analysis by nutritional therapist Joanna.

-At the end of the day the 'best probiotic' for you will most likely not be the best for your friend.
-Research into probiotics continues to grow, and continues to demonstrate that different types, or strains of probiotics, will have different effects on the body3.
-So it is essential to find the right type of probiotic for you!
+At the end of the day the 'best live cultures' for you will most likely not be the best for your friend.
+Research into live cultures continues to grow, and continues to demonstrate that different types, or strains of live cultures will have different modes of action in the body3.
+So it is essential to find the right type of friendly bacteria for you!

-At OptiBac Probiotics we take specific strains and target specific conditions.
-Not only do we offer you some of the world’s most researched strains of probiotics, but we look at the aims and findings of the trials in question, and target the product accordingly.
-For example, this is why our Bifidobacterium lactis BB-12® is for those looking to maintain regular bowel movements,4,5,6 whereas Saccharomyces boulardii is for those looking to support health in the case of diarrhoea7,8 or Candida.9
+At OptiBac, we look at specific strains.
+Not only do we offer you some of the world’s most researched strains of live cultures, but we look at the aims and findings of the trials in question, and target the product accordingly.

 4) Excellent Value for Money